iurena94/Big-Data-Technologies-CIS-4130/AWSImagePipeline.md

 ```
 ![image](https://user-images.githubusercontent.com/101361036/208215720-3b4f0404-287d-4bb3-9ce3-60c3884b330f.png)

-We can create a graph to show the relasionship between this model's precision and recall.
+We can create a graph to show the relationship between this model's precision and recall.
 ```py
 import matplotlib.pyplot as plt plt.figure(figsize=(5,5))